Are you looking for a list of fun things to do in St. Petersburg, Florida? We have you covered!

 17 Best Things To Do In St Petersburg FL You Shouldn’t Miss

-St. Petersburg Suken Gardens
+St. Petersburg Sunken Gardens

 Admission is $12 adult, but they often run specials on Groupon, so keep an eye out!
-For those living in the area they have annual family passes for $100!
+For those living in the area, they have annual family passes for $100!

 Murals and Street Art, St.Petersburg

-If you are looking for free things to do in St. Pete walking around the 600 block of Central avenue has over 90 street art murals to admire.
+If you are looking for free things to do in St. Pete, try walking around the 600 block of Central Avenue.
+It has over 90 street art murals to admire.

 Staring in 2014, St. Pete embraced the artistic culture of the city.
-Every year the two-week Shine festival held in October gives local, national and international artists the opportunity to paint murals.
-This year over 26 new murals were added to the already 90 located in St. Pete.
+Every year the two-week Shine festival, held in October, gives local, national, and international artists the opportunity to paint murals.
+This year over 26 new murals were added to the 90 already located in St. Pete.

-The museum is $25 and open Wednesday through Sunday 11 am to 6pm.
-Special priced tickets are available Thursday 5pm – 8 pm for $12.50.
-If looking for free things to do in St. Pete the gardens are always free!
+The museum is $25 and is open Wednesday through Sunday from 11 am to 6 pm.
+Specially priced tickets are available Thursday 5 pm – 8 pm for $12.50.
+You can tour the museum digitally as well.

-Don Cesar Hotel
+Don CeSar Hotel